remotevfx.com / Shutterstock

 Dysprosium is also comparatively stable in air, at room temperature.
 The element is instantly attacked and dissolved by both dilute and concentrated mineral acids, with the evolution of hydrogen.

-Dysprosium is alloyed with special stainless steels for nuclear control applications i.e. nuclear reactor control rods, as a cermet (dysprosium oxide-nickel) cooling nuclear reactor control rods, whereby it absorbs neutrons readily without swelling or contracting under prolonged neutron bombardment.
+Dysprosium is utilized in ferrites and magnetic alloys for microwave use.
+Special stainless steels alloyed with dysprosium are used in nuclear control applications, that is, nuclear reactor control rods.
+Dysprosium is also used as a cermet (dysprosium oxide-nickel) that cools nuclear reactor control rods, whereby it readily absorbs neutrons without contracting or swelling under prolonged neutron bombardment.